PKU-Alignment/omnisafe/docs/source/index.rst

 .. image:: image/logo.png
     :scale: 45%

-Welcome to `OmniSafe <https://jmlr.org/papers/v16/garcia15a.html>`__ in Safe RL!
+Welcome to `OmniSafe <https://jmlr.org/papers/v16/garcia15a.html>`_ in Safe RL!
-OmniSafe is a comprehensive and reliable benchmark for safe reinforcement learning, encompassing more than 40 different kinds of algorithms covering a multitude of SafeRL domains and delivering a new suite of testing environments.
+OmniSafe is a comprehensive and reliable benchmark for safe reinforcement learning (RL), encompassing more than 40 different kinds of algorithms covering a multitude of safe reinforcement learning (Safe RL) domains and delivering a new suite of testing environments.

 .. hint::

-    For beginners, it is necessary first to introduce you to Safe RL(Safe Reinforcement Learning).
+    For beginners, it is necessary first to introduce you to Safe RL.
-    *Safe Reinforcement Learning* can be defined as the learning agents that maximize the expectation of the return on problems, ensure reasonable system performance, and respect safety constraints during the learning and deployment processes.
+    **Safe Reinforcement Learning** can be defined as the process of learning policies that maximize the expectation of the return in problems in which it is important to ensure reasonable system performance and/or respect safety constraints during the learning and/or deployment processes.

-**This tutorial is useful for reinforcement learning learners of many levels.**
+**This tutorial is useful for RL learners of roughly three levels.**

 .. grid:: 12 4 4 4